UniBreakfast/web-dev-knowledge-graph/requirements/nodus.md

 ### `gotonodetrigger`

-This event should be dispatched when the user clicks on a "Go to Node" button next to a specific node in `many` mode.
+This event should be dispatched when the user clicks on a "Go to Node" button next to a specific node in `many` mode or on an already selected node in the list of linked nodes in `current` mode.
 It should carry such node detail as `id`.

 [Back to top](#nodus-module-requirements)